 - your heart rate slows to a normal rate and your blood pressure is more stable

 After two days of not smoking

-After two days of not smoking, you’ve saved $42.
-You could go to the movies, go to the footy or cricket, or treat yourself to a lunch.
+After two days of not smoking, you’ve saved $72.
+You could take a friend to the movies, go to the footy or cricket, or treat yourself to a meal at a restaurant.

 The health benefits of not smoking for two days include:

-- You notice that your skin, hair and breath smell fresher.
+- your skin, hair and breath smell fresher

 After one week of not smoking

-After one week of not smoking, you’ve got an extra $147 in your pocket.
-You could have a facial, take someone to dinner, go to a gig, or buy a few books.
+After one week of not smoking, you’ve got an extra $250 in your pocket.
+You could have a massage and a facial, take the family to dinner, go to a gig, or buy some new clothes.

 The health benefits of not smoking for one week include: